daeyeon/react-app-boilerplate/README.md

 # React App Boilerplate #

 [Create React App](https://github.com/facebookincubator/create-react-app) is well-curated bootstrapper for React.
 Since it's being developed, some useful features such as Sass or LESS are not supported as of now.
-This project is initially auto-scaffolded using 'Create React App', then that sort of missing features are manually added.
+This project was initially auto-scaffolded using 'Create React App', then that sort of missing features were manually added.

 ## Features ##
 - [SASS](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#adding-a-css-preprocessor-sass-less-etc)